Free shipping on all U.S. orders — ships within 48 hours

 • Laundry: Use as a natural deodorizer.

-• Pest Control: Deter ants and bugs by sprinkling it near windows and doors.
+• Pest control: Deter ants and bugs by sprinkling it near windows and doors.

-• First Aid: Relieve insect bites, sunburn, or heartburn.
+• First aid: Relieve insect bites, sunburn, or heartburn.

 • Gardening: Keep pests like aphids and slugs away from your vegetables.